 The SRA Report

-Final reports are expected of all SRAs.
+Final reports are expected of all SRA students.
 Normal part-time URA support for the student or faculty mentor can be renewed for the subsequent term only once the SRA report has been submitted.
-These reports should be written by the student, and students are encouraged to seek editorial comment from their faculty mentor.
-The reports should be written to satisfy the following criteria:
+These reports should be written by the student and students are encouraged to seek editorial comment from their faculty mentor.
+The reports should be written to satisfy the following criteria.
+Further explanation of these criteria are available here: SRA Report Guidelines.

 - Reflective Component